Students gathered in Meyer Green for a meeting and greet after the Summer Civil Dialogue Program.

 Over the summer, new incoming students are invited to join peer-facilitated small group discussions to begin building the skills necessary for active participation in campus discourse, for robust intellectual growth, and for engaging in conversations with diverse perspectives.

-Through four 90-minute virtual sessions of no more than 10 participants, students will hone and practice skills for engaging in productive dialogue across difference, share political values in a pluralistic setting, and build small communities through conversation.
+Through four 90-minute virtual sessions of no more than 10 participants in each group, students will hone and practice skills for engaging in productive dialogue across difference, share political values in a pluralistic setting, and build small communities through conversation.

 Central to the experience is a commitment to curiosity about ourselves and others, a willingness to listen and engage with intellectual humility, and a desire to build pluralistic communities that accommodate many different viewpoints.
 Students will participate in 1:1 conversations and small group discussions where they ask each other robust questions, share values, and recount experiences that have shaped their worldviews.